Regulations Pre/Post Completion of Study

 Reporting Requirements

-Manhattan College is now required by federal regulation to continue to maintain a student’s SEVIS record for the full period of Optional Practical Training, including any extension.
+Manhattan University is now required by federal regulation to continue to maintain a student’s SEVIS record for the full period of Optional Practical Training, including any extension.

 Guidance on Optional Practical Training and Travel